A low-cost plasma source aimed for medical applications using Ar as the working gas: Results and discussion

 Regarding the operation in the Indirect condition, the amount of $\rm{NO_2^{-}}$ detected in the water samples increases relatively fast with $h_w$ up to 21 mm.
-And then, the amount of $\rm{NO_2^{-}}$ remains nearly constant for larger $h_w$ values.
-In relation to the $\rm{NO_3^{-}}$ molecules, they were not detected in the water samples for $h_w \leq$ 16 mm.
-After that, there is an increment in its production, with a peak value being found at $h_w$ = 26 mm and a small variation to lower values for larger distances of exposure.
+Beyond this value, the amount of $\rm{NO_2^{-}}$ remains nearly constant.
+Concerning the $\rm{NO_3^{-}}$ molecules, they were not detected in the water samples for $h_w \leq$ 16 mm.
+After that, there is an increase in its production, with a peak value at $h_w$ = 26 mm, followed by a small reduction to lower values for larger distances of exposure.

-In Fig.~\ref{sFit10m} are presented the results of RONS quantification in water samples exposed to (a) Direct and (b) Indirect treatments for 10 minutes at a distance of 21 mm between the plasma outlet and the water surface.
-For that distance and exposure time, the total absorbance for the Direct condition is nearly 5\% higher than the one obtained for the Indirect case.
-It can also be seen in Fig.~\ref{sFit10m} that the production of $\rm{NO_2^{-}}$ in the water samples was slightly higher for the Indirect exposure and that the production of $\rm{NO_3^{-}}$ was higher for the Direct treatment.
+In Fig.~\ref{sFit10m} are presented the results of RONS quantification in water samples exposed to (a) Direct and (b) Indirect treatments for 10 minutes at a distance of 21 mm between the plasma outlet and the water surface. { At 21 mm, a kind of balanced condition between both processes is achieved, with Indirect treatment generating high levels of long-lived $\rm{NO_2^{-}}$ and $\rm{NO_3^{-}}$ species, while there is still a relatively high production of $\rm{H_2O_2}$ in the Direct treatment.
+Thus, at this distance, the differences and complementarities between the modes of operation are most evident, which makes 21 mm the best choice to compare the overall production of reactive species using Direct and Indirect treatments.} For 21 mm distance and 10 min exposure time, the total absorbance for the Direct condition is nearly 5\% higher than the one obtained for the Indirect case. {Notably, for both processes using a treatment time of 10 min, the generated amount of $\rm{NO_3^{-}}$ was much higher, and at some distances comparable or even exceeding the amount of $\rm{NO_2^{-}}$}.
+It can also be seen in Fig.~\ref{sFit10m} that the production of $\rm{NO_2^{-}}$ in the water samples was slightly higher than that for the Indirect exposure and that the production of $\rm{NO_3^{-}}$ was higher for the Direct treatment.
 The amount of $\rm{H_2O_2}$ found in the treated water samples was three times higher using the Direct configuration compared to the Indirect one.
-Regarding the production of RONS, these data confirms the trend presented in Fig.~\ref{speciesAsorb} for $h_w$ = 21 mm.
-In addition, a small amount of ozone ($\rm{O_3}$) was detected only for the Direct case.
+Regarding the production of RONS, these data confirm the trend presented in Fig.~\ref{speciesAsorb} for $h_w$ = 21 mm.
+In addition, only in the case of Direct treatment of water, a small amount of ozone ($\rm{O_3}$) was detected.